saad-ali/spec/spec.md

   // be passed to volume validation and publishing calls. map<string,string> attributes = 3;

+  // Specifies where (regions, zones, racks, etc.) the provisioned
-  // The topological segment(s) the provisioned volume is accessible
+  // volume is accessible from.
-  // from.
-A topological segment is a sub-division of a cluster, like
-  // region, zone, rack, etc.
   // A plugin that returns this field must also set the
   // ACCESSIBILITY_CONSTRAINTS plugin capability.
-  // Each key must be 63 characters or less and consist of alphanumeric
-  // characters, '-', '_' or '.'.
-Keys MUST be case-insensitive.
-Meaning
-  // the keys "Zone" and "zone" MUST not both exist.
-  // Each value MUST contain 1 or more strings.
-Each string MUST be 63
-  // characters or less and begin and end with an alphanumeric character
-  // with '-', '_', '.', or alphanumerics in between.
-  // A value containing more than 1 string indicates the volume is
+  // An SP may specify multiple topologies to indicates the volume is
-  // accessible from multiple topological segments.
+  // accessible from multiple locations.
   // COs may use this information along with the topology information
   // returned by NodeGetId to ensure that a given volume is accessible
   // from a given node when scheduling workloads.